 Something About Windows 7, And How To Install It

-Windows 7 was launched by Microsoft long back in 2009 that was received by everyone on a highly positive note and still this operating system is being extremely preferred by many consumers and business organization over other Operating System.
+Windows 7 was launched by Microsoft long back in 2009 that was received by everyone on a highly positive note and still this operating system is being extremely preferred by many consumers and business organizations over other Operating Systems.

 The main reason behind which make this operating system famous, is its Aero Theme and the quick boot loading time.
 I know it’s not faster as compare to the latest versions like 8.1 or 10, but believe me, according to that time it’s ultra-fast.

 Not just speed, there are a lot more new things what Microsoft puts in the Windows 7 which never been seen in any kind of competitive operating system;